We have developed a simple step-by-step guide to joining the ICO. But if you are still not sure of something, please feel free to get in touch.

 Stage 1: Applying

-- You will need to submit a completed application form in response to a specific advert.
+- You will need to submit a completed application in the format outlined within specific advert on our applicant tracking system.

 - It is important for you to show how you meet the individual requirements for a specific role, so we ask that you don't send speculative applications.